LastCleanShirt/ani-cli/README.md

 - [x] Making anime character search
 - [x] Making a custom configuration system for the CLI (using json)
 - [ ] Making colors!

-# FAQ
-## Q: What is ani-cli?
-## A: It's a Command Line Interface (CLI) that i make to search for anime, getting anime recommendation and more about anime